alexeagleson/nextjs-fullstack-app-template/README.app.md

 }
 ```

-This interface is now the **source of turth** for everything related to search data in the app.
+This interface is now the **source of truth** for everything related to search data in the app.
 If we every change or add new fields, we add them here and then I want to see every API and every component in the app that uses that data to immediately break and throw a warning that I have to update those as well to handle the schema change.

 For that reason there is one place I need to update already.
 Our `SearchResult.tsx` component has its own explicit type for url / title / text.
 Instead of that I'm going to refactor it to extend this type so they always remain aligned: